NeCTAR-RC/nectar-training/package07/sections/manageStorage.markdown

 The allocation process was described in [Module 5](/package05/sections/allocations.html), and more information can also be found on the [NeCTAR support website][Allocations].

 {% BgBox important %}
 If you don't have an allocation yet, you can complete the next section, [On-Instance storage](ephemeralStorage.html), and section [Object storage](objectStorage.html).
 You will have to wait for your allocation until you can follow instructions for [Volume Storage](volumeStorage.html).
-However you can still read through the Volume storage instructions to see that it is easy, and in parts very similar to handling the secondary disk with the On-Instance storge.
+However you can still read through the Volume storage instructions to see that it is easy, and in parts very similar to handling the secondary disk with the On-Instance storage.
 {% endBgBox %}